juanma-wp/enterprise-block-editor/Module 1 Introduction and Tooling Setup/01 Overview of Gutenberg Development.md

 ## What is Gutenberg?

 Gutenberg is the project name for a new WordPress site building and publishing paradigm that aims to revolutionize the entire publishing experience.
-Its core product is the Block Editor, a block-based editor that has transformed the WordPress content creation experience since its introduction in December 2018\.
+Its core product is the Block Editor, a block-based editor that has transformed the WordPress content creation experience since its introduction in December 2018.
 As a software developer working on Enterprise WordPress projects, it's important to understand that Gutenberg is not just the new editor but a complete paradigm shift in how WordPress handles content creation and site-building.

-At its core, Gutenberg introduces the concept of blocks, which are standalone, isolated, and dynamic user interface components\[3\].
+At its core, Gutenberg introduces the concept of blocks, which are standalone, isolated, and dynamic user interface components.
 These blocks represent individual content elements, such as paragraphs, images, headings, or more complex structures like columns and galleries.
 This modular approach to content creation allows for greater flexibility and control over page layouts, moving beyond the limitations of the traditional WordPress editor.

 From a technical perspective, Gutenberg uses modern web technologies, primarily JavaScript and React.
 This marks a significant departure from the PHP-centric development that has long been associated with WordPress.
 As an Enterprise WordPress developer, you must familiarize yourself with these technologies to effectively work with and extend the Block Editor.